 From Youlgreave, the route passes Robin Hood’s Stride to the villages of Elton, Winster and Bonsall, with the final stretch running through to Parwich.

-A slightly shorter day than the previous, but no less beautiful.
+A shorter day than the previous, but no less beautiful.
 There are plenty of expansive views and some less worn paths to explore.
-Highlights for me include Robin Hood Stride, the copious amount of cows and Parwich (only visited it once before).
+Highlights for me include Robin Hood Stride, the copious amount of cows, and stopping at the beautiful village of Parwich.

 From Parwich, the route runs to Tissington, then Thorpe, then down to Ellastone, with the final stretch running through to Rocester.